f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 ### How do I license my app?

-There are, broadly, two categories: copyleft and permissive, with the GPLv3 and the Apachev2 being the most popular respectively.
+There are, broadly, two categories: copyleft and permissive, with the GPLv3 and the Apache 2.0 being the most popular respectively.
 Choose the former if you insist that derivatives have the same licence and the latter if you permit any kind of re-use.

 The overall licence must be compatible with the licence of the components.
-However we will grant some flexibility when it comes to assets and resources; so if you have, for example, some music under a Creative Commons non-commercial licence (i.e. a non-free licence), then we will accept it.
-The important thing is to include copyright info for assets as well as source code, in the file headers and/or the readme.
+However we will grant some flexibility when it comes to assets and resources; so if you have, for example, some music under a Creative Commons non-commercial licence (i.e. a Non-Free licence), then we will accept it.
+The important thing is to include copyright info for assets as well as source code, in the file headers and/or the README.
 A copy of the licences in the root of the repo is helpful (LICENSE or COPYING files).
 Also make a note of the copyright and licenses pertaining to external resources or programs and if it does connect to a